cjp666/TheWirralWheelers/README.md

 Ride details are held in Google Firebase Firestore

 ## Google Assistant
-The Google Assistant was creating using DialogFlow with fulfillment being hosted in Google Firebase Functions
+The Google Assistant was creating using Dialogflow with fulfillment webhooks being hosted in Google Firebase Functions

 Examples:
 To launch The Wirral Wheelers assistant